willothy/flatten.nvim/README.md

 - [x] Command passthrough from guest to host
 - [x] Flatten instances from wezterm and kitty tabs/panes based on working directory

-## Plans and Ideas

-Ideas:

-- [ ] Multi-screen support
-  - [ ] Move buffers between Neovim instances in separate windows
-  - [ ] Single cursor between Neovim instances in separate windows

-If you have an idea or feature request, open an issue with the `enhancement` tag!

 ## Demo

 https://user-images.githubusercontent.com/38540736/224443095-91450818-f298-4e08-a951-ee3fcc607330.mp4